 Weeding out such clients and replacing them with ones who are a good fit for you can transform your business – and put a spring back in your step at the same time.

 It is one thing recognising you have a problem, but quite another doing something about it.
-Here are a few tips to upgrade your client base and get your pricing right.
+Here are a few tips to upgrade your client base and get your pricing right, ensuring that you are pricing your services correctly in 2022.

 The scope triangle, or to use its more fun moniker the “business triangle of death”, is a useful tool to keep in mind and inform conversations with potential clients.